celsowm/pgedigital-backend/docs/metal-orm/runtime.md

 const posts = await user.posts.load(); // lazy-batched load
 ```

+### Manual entity creation

+`createEntityFromRow(entityContext, table, data, lazyRelations?)` turns a plain object into a tracked entity:

+- If the primary key is present and matches an existing tracked entity, it returns that instance.
+- Otherwise it creates a new proxy, tracks it as New or Managed, and wires relation wrappers.
+- Accepts an optional generic to bind the concrete entity type if you want to avoid casts: `createEntityFromRow<typeof table, MyEntity>(ctx, table, data)`.

 ## Unit of Work

 Each entity in an OrmContext has a status: